-At the end of each school year, we will release a list of the names of successful graduates and students who have completed the first year and enrolled in the second year in Alberta's major professional associations (MTAA, NHPC, and CMMOTA).
-This is an essential security step to help the associations make sure that they are only giving the benefits of membership to qualified students and graduates.
+At the end of each school year, we will release a list containing the names and diploma numbers of successful graduates, as well as students who have completed their first year and are enrolling in the second year.
+This list will be shared with Alberta's major professional associations (MTAA, NHPC, and CMMOTA).
+This is an essential security step to ensure these associations only provide membership benefits to qualified students and graduates.